RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 Related User Stories:
 1. [USER STORY US09: Add Lab Log Posts#12](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/12): As a signed-in Site user I can create a lab log post so that I can share my ideas and experiments
-2. [USER STORY US 10: View/Read Lab Log Posts #13](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/13): As a signed-in Site user who created a lab log post I can read my post with my name among other posts on homepage so that I can share my posts with others.
+2. [USER STORY US 10: View/Read Lab Log Posts #13](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/13): As a signed-in Site user who created a lab log post I can read my post with my name among other log posts on homepage so that I can share my log posts with others.
-3. [USER STORY US 11: Edit Lab Log Posts #14](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/14):As a signed-in site user I can edit and update a lab log post I created so that I can make additions, edit, correct the entries I made in the post.
+3. [USER STORY US 11: Edit Lab Log Posts #14](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/14):As a signed-in site user I can edit and update a lab log post I created so that I can make additions, edit, correct the entries I made in the log post.
-4. [USER STORY US 12: Delete Lab Log Posts#15](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/15): As a signed-in site user I can choose to delete a lab log post I created so that I publish only the posts of my choice.
+4. [USER STORY US 12: Delete Lab Log Posts#15](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/15): As a signed-in site user I can choose to delete a lab log post I created so that I publish only the log posts of my choice.

 ### Comments and Like Management